finchawin/Data-Science-Professional-Practice/README.md

 ## Results
 The regression coefficients for the base OLS linear regression model can be seen below.
-Form index appears as if its the largest predictor but that is not the case.
-Form index was scaled 0-1 so in reality a team with a perfect form index are predicted to finish 3 points higher than a team with a 0 form index if everything else was equal.
+Form index appears as if it's the largest predictor but that is not the case.
+Form index was scaled 0-1.
+So in reality a team with a perfect form index are predicted to finish 3 points higher than a team with a 0 form index if everything else was equal.

 Mid-season points was the biggest predictor, as for every midseason point gained, final points are expected to increase by 1.06.
 ![Screenshot: regression coefficients](images/coefficients.png)